 19. Finding the Grain Without a Fuss

 Clip into your selvage just a tad, and pull on a loose thread.
-It will tug at your fabric and gather a few; gently pull it all the way out.
-Then, line this thread left behind is your cross-grain, which is perpendicular to your grain line.
+It will tug at your fabric and gather a little; gently pull it all the way out.
+The line this thread left behind is your cross-grain, which is perpendicular to your grain line.
 When you fold your fabric in half this line should match up on both sides.